techwithtim/PythonAgentAI/README.md

 # PythonAgentAI

-PythonAgentAI is a project designed to leverage advanced OpenAI models, including `gpt-4o-mini` with a 128k context window, to perform various AI-driven tasks.
-This project utilizes the `llama-index` library (version 0.12.22) and its experimental extensions to enhance functionality.
+The **PythonAgentAI** project aims to leverage advanced OpenAI models (including `gpt-4o-mini` with a 128k context window) to perform a variety of AI-powered tasks.
+This project integrates **Scrapeless** for Google Maps and the **llama-index** library (version 0.12.22) along with its experimental extensions to enable large language models to provide real-time responses.

 ## Features

-- Integration with OpenAI's `gpt-4o-mini` model, supporting a 128k context window.
+- Integration with OpenAI’s `gpt-4o-mini` model, supporting a 128k context window.
-- Modular code structure with components like `main.py`, `pdf.py`, `prompts.py`, and `note_engine.py`.
+- Modular code structure including components like `main.py`, `pdf`.`py`, `prompts.py`, and `note_engine.py`.
-- Utilization of `llama-index` and `llama-index-experimental` libraries for advanced indexing and querying.
+- Advanced indexing and querying via `llama-index` and `llama-index-experimental` libraries.

 ## Installation

 ### Prerequisites

-- Python 3.11 installed on your system.
+- Python 3.11 must be installed on your system.
 You can download it from the [official Python website](https://www.python.org/downloads/).

 ## Configuration